cookpad/garage/README.md

   end
 end

-# If you to want use different authentication/authorization logic.
+# If you want to use different authentication/authorization logic.
-Garage.configuration.strategy = Garage::Strategy::Test
+Garage.configuration.strategy = Garage::Strategy::AuthServer
 ```

 The following authentication strategies are available.